 i have a 1994 mtd 18 horse lawn tractor. it has a 6 speed control, it's stuck in the third speed and can't start the engine.

 My 14 hp.
 MTD riding lawn mower will only start with a charger attached at 75 amp jump start setting even with a new fully charged battery.
 How do I know if it is the solenoid or the starter?
+I do hear a single click noise each time I turn the key.
+The starter is warm after trying a few times which lends me to believe it is the starter.
+Thanks for any suggestions.

 If its clicking its probably the starter solenoid